nickfargo/prochan/README.md

 let ch2 = chan( compose( map(f), filter(p), mapcat(g) ) );
 ```

-Here both `ch1` and `ch2` are unbuffered channels.
-To exhibit unbuffered synchronization behavior and also support transduction, `ch2` includes a provisional **zero-length buffer**, to which items may be added during a single expansion step of the transducer, and which must be emptied completely before the next input is accepted.
+Here both `ch1` and `ch2` exhibit the behavior of unbuffered channels — even though `ch2`, due to its attached transducer, may buffer any series of multiple values produced by the transducer’s expanding `mapcat` step.